 Have you always enjoyed working with your hands?
 Do you know how to fix most things around the house?
 If so, consider making extra money with a handyman side gig.

 If you’ve never thought about it before or just don’t know where to start, this guide was made for you.
-By the end of it, you’ll know whether a handyman side business is right for you, along with how to land your first clients and grow your business.
+By the end of it, you’ll know whether a handyman side business is right for you, along with how to grow your business.

 Advantages and Disadvantages

 Being a handyman requires a specific set of skills and characteristics as well as plenty of pros and cons.
 Understanding this balance and being sure about your offering can make the difference between success and failure of your side gig.

 - You set your own schedule, working as much or as little as you want.

 - You choose the services you offer, so you can be as general or specialized as you want.

 - Working with your hands, you’re physically active.